-The Almond Grant Trust has unrestricted, restricted and endowment funds.
+The Rosanna Grant Trust has unrestricted, restricted and endowment funds.
 It has an income of £1.3m and total net assets of £27.4m.
-The expendable endowment fund was received as gifts from the Grant family.
-There are restrictions as to how the income derived from this must be spent.
+The permanent endowment is invested under a power of total return.
+The Trust received a gift of expendable endowment in 2015 with restrictions as to how the income derived from it may be spent.